ConnorDeMeyer/Reflection-Tutorial/README.md

 ## Tutorial 1

 This video covered the basics on making type information available to any place inside of the project before the main function gets accessed.

+## Tutorial 2

+In this video we created the VariableId class that is capable of describing a class and its possible modifiers, like const, volatile, \*, &, &&, [].